astiob/digimon-survive-small-fixes/README.txt

 3. Create a "plugins" folder inside the BepInEx folder.

-4. Put VideoFixPlugin.dll in the plugins folder inside the BepInEx folder.
+4. Put SmallFixPlugin.dll in the plugins folder inside the BepInEx folder.

 5. Simply start the game and enjoy.